Midwestern HomeLife

 • 📖 Recipe

-Please refer to the recipe card for the complete list of ingredients.
+See the recipe card for the complete list of ingredients.

 Toll House cookie bar ingredients.

-How to Make Nestle Toll House Cookie Bars in a 9 x 13 Pan
+🥣How to Make Nestlé Toll House Cookie Bars in a 9 x 13 Pan

 Before you get started: Preheat the oven to 350.
 Spray a 9 x 13 inch pan with nonstick cooking spray or line it with parchment paper or aluminum foil with an overhang for easy removal.